noahvezina/computer-algebra-system/README.md

 ## Description

-This computer algebra system isd a command line REPL that allows for basic symbolic manipulation.
-I implemented it mainly for learning's sake.
+This computer algebra system is a command line REPL that allows for basic symbolic manipulation.
 The implementation includes:

 - Recursive descent parser
 - Simplification